Tryph-ena/Tryph-ena/README.md

 - 🌱 I’m currently learning  SE
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me through my email stesha534@gmail.com Fun fact is that im an enthusiast...
+- 📫 How to reach me through my email stesha534@gmail.com

+Fun fact is that I'm an enthusiast...
 Also fascinated about codes and writing them.